Checkmarx/Kotlin-SCP/src/m7-client-code-quality/README.md

 M7: Client Code Quality
 =======================

-In this category fit code-level issues like a buffer overflow in C or a DOM-based XSS in a Webview mobile app.
-Usually something that requires code changes to be fixed as it is caused by an improper API or language constructs usage.
+This category includes code-level issues like a buffer overflow in C, or a DOM-based XSS in a Webview mobile app.
+It's usually something that requires code changes to be fixed, since it is caused by an improper API or language constructs usage.

-Although Client Code Quality issues are prevalent the exploitation requires low-level knowledge.
+Although Client Code Quality issues are prevalent, the exploitation often requires low-level knowledge.
 The typical primary goal is to execute foreign code within the mobile code's address space.

-Consistent coding patterns and coding style guidelines broadly accepted in the organization will help to improve code quality.
-As these issues are not easily detected on code review, using a static analysis tool usually results well.
-Buffer overflows and memory leaks should be top priorities over other code quality issues to be solved.
+Consistent coding patterns and coding style guidelines broadly accepted in the organization will help to improve code quality. since these issues are not easily detected on code review, using a static analysis tool usually provides the results.
+Buffer overflows and memory leaks should be top priorities over other code quality issues yet to be solved.

 [Detekt][1] is one of such static code analysis tools for Kotlin licensed under the [Apache License 2.0][3].
-It provides several integration mechanism such as a Gradle plugin and a SonarQube integration, but it can also run standalone.
+It provides several integration mechanisms such as a Gradle plugin and a SonarQube integration, but it can also run standalone.

 Running Detekt on [Kotlin Goat][0] source code results as bellow